 We'll see how true that is once we put the Charge 3 through its paces, but given the myriad improvements in the mix here – and the correct uptime targets on the Charge 2 – we have to believe that it'll be pretty spot-on.

-The Fitbit Charge 3 releases in November, and it'll debut with a wide array of different band options (Classic, Woven and Leather) to let you add your own personal style to the mix.
+The Fitbit Charge 3 come with a wide array of different band options to let you add your own personal style to the mix.